 How many copies do I submit and to what office do I submit them?

 Doctoral students must submit five copies of their doctoral theses.
 MA and ThM Option 1 students must submit three copies.
-Copies are submitted to the Advanced Degree Office at 47 Queen's Park Crescent East, Toronto, Ontario M5S 2C3.
+Copies are submitted to:

 How should I submit my thesis?

-You should submit unbound copies of your thesis, printed double-sided, with each copy contained in a letter-size expandable envelope, to the AD Office (please do not use legal size envelopes).
+You should submit unbound copies of your thesis, printed double-sided, with each copy contained in a letter-size expandable envelope, to the AD Office (please do not use legal-size envelopes).
 The expandable envelopes should be of a high enough quality for your thesis to be shipped to the examiners and for your examiner to carry around your thesis for at least two months.
-The envelope should have a flap and an elastic or drawstring enclosure.
+The envelope should have a flap and an elastic or wrap-string enclosure.

 Does anything need to be submitted along with my thesis?